WojciechMula/man-intrinsics/README.rst

     $ export MANOPTIONS=''
     $ make rpm

-It will download xml files, create a .spec file and finally build the package ``man-intrinsics-<version>-1.noarch.rpm``.
+It will download XML files, create a .spec file and finally build the package ``man-intrinsics-<version>-1.noarch.rpm``.
 You can install it with ``man-intrinsics-<version>-1.noarch.rpm``.